· Order in Council / Protection of Privacy Regulation · in-force

 Why it matters

-- Provides the operational framework for the Protection of Privacy Act, standardizing how public bodies manage personal information.
+- Provides the operational framework for the Protection of Privacy Act, standardizing public body management of personal information.

-- Clarifies the process for individuals to provide and withdraw consent for the use and disclosure of their personal data by public bodies.
+- Clarifies the process for individuals to provide and withdraw consent for public bodies' use and disclosure of their personal data.

-- Establishes safeguards and accountability measures for the sharing of personal information for research and audit purposes.
+- Establishes safeguards and accountability for sharing personal information for research and audit purposes.

-- Introduces definitions for key privacy and security terms, guiding public bodies in their data protection practices.
+- Introduces definitions for key privacy and security terms, guiding public bodies' data protection practices.

-- Ensures that public bodies must assess a minor's capacity before accepting consent for personal information use or disclosure.
+- Ensures public bodies assess a minor's capacity before accepting consent for personal information use or disclosure.

-- The expiry clause mandates a future review, allowing for adaptation of privacy rules over time.
+- The expiry clause mandates future review, allowing adaptation of privacy rules over time.

 Rights affected